Serbipunk/bookmarkcopycat/README.md

 ## Introduction

-this bookmark extension loads the Chrome bookmark data using Chrome API and keeps the them locally.
+this bookmark extension loads the Chrome bookmark data using Chrome API and keeps them locally.